sgolub/Nancy.Metadata.Swagger/README.md

 ## Dependencies

-Nancy.Metadata.Swagger uses Json.NET (http://www.newtonsoft.com/json) to generate documentation and Json.NET Schema (http://www.newtonsoft.com/jsonschema) to generate objects schema (you may need license key for it if you want to generate objects schema)
+Nancy.Metadata.Swagger uses Json.NET (http://www.newtonsoft.com/json) to generate documentation and NJsonSchema (https://github.com/NJsonSchema/NJsonSchema) to generate objects schema
 Also it uses some of Nancy stuff, so it should be installed to.

 # Gettings started